 If you inform a food service about an allergy, they must give you accurate information of the content of the dish and make sure they serve you food that does not contain the allergen specified.

-When you’re eating in a more casual environment, such as at a friend or relative’s house, it’s vital that you inform them about any allergies you or your children have.
+When you’re eating in a more casual environment, such as at a friend or relative’s house, it’s vital that you inform them about any food allergies you or your children have.
 The expected standard of care is lower in this situation than at a restaurant, which means a lot of legislation does not apply.
 In addition, ordinary people aren’t professional food handlers and can’t be expected to know all of the relevant guidelines.
 People with food allergy are generally more involved in meal preparation or bring their own food to functions in these circumstances.

 Since his wife’s death, Barry has been campaigning to improve the situation for people with allergies in Australia so that others don’t have to experience what he has been through.